zacharykratochvil/ProbRobotDeepRL/README.md

 This is code for our simulation of a ball-finding task with a Turtlebot.

 ## Configuring Environment
-First try using poetry
+First try using poetry.
+This works especially well if you're not going to use a GPU.
 ` pip install poetry ` or ` conda install poetry `
+then
 ` poetry install `

-If that fails, try using conda
+If that fails, try using conda and pip, which works with the A100 GPU with Python 3.9.0.
-` conda install --file requirements.txt -c pytorch -c conda-forge -c pypi `
+` conda install --file requirements_conda.txt -c pytorch `
+then
+` pip install l -r requirements_pip.txt `

 ## Running Simulation from Pre-trained Model
 Not implemented yet.

 ## Training
 To replicate the submitted video, run:
+(with poetry)
 ` poetry run python main.py --num-envs 1 --train --seed 1 --total-timesteps 500 --num-steps 50 --gui `
+(without poetry)
+` python main.py --num-envs 1 --train --seed 1 --total-timesteps 500 --num-steps 50 --gui `

 ## Evaluating
 To generate the loss curve and other plots after a round of training, run: